 A practicum requires active participation.

-There are 6 projects (7 projects for CS 5411) and no exams.
+There are approximately 6 projects (7 projects for CS 5411) and no exams.
 Please refer to the first handout in the schedule.

 CMSX: to release assignments